needle-mirror/com.unity.2d.animation/Documentation~/SpriteSkin.md

 ![](images/2D-optional-perf-boost-enabled.png)<br/>The **Sprite Skin** component settings.

 With both packages installed, __Enable batching__ becomes available in the [Sprite Skin component](SpriteSkin.md) properties.
-Note that if you do not have the required packages installed, the option will be disabled, with a notification to installed the required packages.
+Note that if you do not have the required packages installed, the option will be disabled, with a notification to install the required packages.

 ![](images/2D-optional-perf-boost-disabled.png)<br/>

-The package has been tested with [Burst](https://docs.unity3d.com/Packages/com.unity.burst@latest) version 1.3.3 and [Collections](https://docs.unity3d.com/Packages/com.unity.collections@latest) version 0.9.0-preview.6.
+The package has been tested with [Burst](https://docs.unity3d.com/Packages/com.unity.burst@latest) version 1.4.1 and [Collections](https://docs.unity3d.com/Packages/com.unity.collections@latest) version 0.9.0-preview.6.
 However if you encounter an bugs, you may switch back to the previous implementation by clearing the __Enable batching__ option.